Violet Hill Gordon

-Violet Hill Gordon (née Askins; circa 1916 – July 18, 2018) was an American military officer and government official.
+Violet Hill Gordon (née Askins October 7, 1916 – July 18, 2018) was an American military officer and government official.
 She served as a Women's Army Corps officer during World War II and was among the first African-American women to be commissioned in the U.S. Army.
 She later became a leading figure in federal civil service and social justice advocacy.

-Early life and education
+Biography

-Violet Hill was born in 1915 in Washington, D.C.
-She was educated at Dunbar High School and attended Howard University, although her studies were interrupted by World War II.
+Violet Hill Gordon was born on October 7, 1916 in Washington, D.C.
+She attended Dunbar High School before studying at Howard University.
+She later earned a master’s degree in social work from The Catholic University of America.

-Military career

 In 1942, Hill joined the newly formed Women's Army Auxiliary Corps (WAAC), In her history interview with Judith Kent in 2002, Hill said:

 Well, I joined because my best friend Mildred Osby appeared at my house one day, all excited because she had either received information or had learned that there was going to be organized a Women's Army Corps.
 She wanted very much to be part of it; and, as we were very close friends she thought it would be wonderful if I also was interested and would do so.
 At that time, I was working in the state civil service, I was supervising a stenographic pool.
 I was not bored, but restless, and kind of stuck, I guess.
 But I wasn't that excited about entering into anything that sounded as regimented as the Army.
 So I didn't pick up on it initially.
 But she kept after me and after me and I finally said, “Well, okay.”

-She was selected to attend Officer Candidate School at Fort Des Moines, Iowa.
-She was part of the first class of African-American women officers to graduate, receiving the rank of Second Officer, the WAAC equivalent of Second Lieutenant.

-She later served with the 6888th Central Postal Directory Battalion, the only all-African-American, all-female battalion deployed overseas during World War II.
-As commander of Company D, Hill and her unit worked in England and France, processing millions of pieces of mail and clearing backlogs that had severely impacted troop morale.
-The 6888th operated under difficult conditions and was lauded for completing a six-month backlog in just three months.

-Later life and career
+She joined the Women’s Army Corps after being accepted into its first officer candidate class for women.
+Upon completing her training, she received the rank of Second Officer and was assigned to Fort Huachuca, Arizona, where one of the first detachments of African-American women in the WAC was stationed.

+Gordon served with an African-American women’s unit that was deployed to England and later France during World War II, where she worked in military mail distribution centers handling large quantities of unsorted mail.

-After the war, Hill returned to Howard University to complete her undergraduate degree and went on to earn a graduate degree in sociology from Catholic University.
-She then pursued a career in the federal government, focusing on civil rights, public administration, and social justice.
+After the war, she pursued a career in the federal government, focusing on civil rights, public administration, and social justice.

-Death

 Gordon died on July 18, 2018, in Palm Coast, Florida, at age 102.